 There are numerous ways a customer may want to get in touch with your business.
 Some will want instant assistance, whether that means an online live chat or over the phone.
 Some will be less urgent and can deal with sending an email, and some may want to comment or leave a note.

-Since there are a variety of communication tools your customers will expect your company to offer all of them.
-Are you available on social media, over email, and the phone?
+Since there are a variety of communication tools, your customers will expect your company to offer all of them.
+Are you available on social media, over email, and on the phone?
 Ask yourself how well your business is offering these services.
 What are your reply times, and how can you make it faster?

 “One of the best strategies you can implement is making sure that problems within your business are capable of being solved at the first point of contact that a customer makes with you, whether this is over the phone, via live chat, or email.
 Get problems solved quickly and effectively,” explain Ben Harper, a business writer at Australia2Write and Write My X.